1kmt/vtscan/README.md

   -z, --browser         open permalink in browser
 ```
 ### &#9635;&nbsp;&nbsp;Command line examples
 The -i option can be used to specify file or directory.
-It can also be used multiple times.
 The -w option specifies the wait time for the next request.
 If the key is a public key, specify 15; if the key is a private key, specify 0 (zero).
 >The Public API is limited to 500 requests per day and a rate of 4 requests per minute.
 >[Public vs Premium API](https://developers.virustotal.com/v2.0/reference/public-vs-private-api)
 ```
-python vtscan.py -i ./filename -k apiKey -w 0 python vtscan.py -i ./filename -i ./dirname -k apiKey -w 15
+python vtscan.py -i ./filename -k apiKey -w 0 python vtscan.py -i ./filename ./dirname -k apiKey -w 15
 ```
 The API key and waiting time can also be embedded in the code.
 ```